For many outside the British Isles, the English language can be a tad difficult to grasp.

 - She was just waffling on about nothing.

 ‘Geezer’ is slang term used to define a man, similar to the terms ‘bloke’ and ‘chap’.
 In the UK, it means a guy or a person in general, ie: “that geezer over there in the blue coat”.
 It’s sometimes used as a complimentary phrase, ie: “he’s a proper geezer, him.”

 100 British Slang Words & Phrases

-Below is an A-Z of 100 of the most common British slang words and dialect still in use – consider this the UK slang urban dictionary:
+Below is an A-Z of 100 of the most common British slang words and their meanings that are still in use – consider this the UK slang urban dictionary:

 - All right? — Used most commonly as a greeting and one that doesn’t require a response.